 Since their emergence in the second half of the seventeenth century, scholarly journals and newspapers – usually called 'Ephemerides' by contemporaries – have functioned as 'diaries of the scholarly world'.
-Containing advertisements, descriptions and reviews of new books; reports about scientific discoveries and projects; as well as news from scholarly institutions and people, they have informed about almost everything taking place in the world of academic and popular knowledge, including fine arts.
-Because they were published quickly and were widely accessible, they not only allowed scholars to take part in contemporary scientific discourse, but they also enabled anyone sufficiently educated to participate in such discussions.
-Thus the scholarly papers, operating as 'networks', prepared the way for communication that was equally public, comprehensive and critical, and which was not restricted by language of national borders.
-Very rightly, scholars have called them 'key works' of the Enlightenment.
+Containing advertisements, descriptions and reviews of new books, reports about scientific discoveries and projects, as well as news from scholars and scholarly institutions, they informed about nearly everything that took place in the world of academic and popular knowledge, including the fine arts.
+As they were published soon after the events and were widely accessible, they not only allowed scholars to participate in the scientific discourse of the time, but also enabled anyone sufficiently educated to engage in such debates.
+Thus scholarly journals and newspapers operated as 'networks' and prepared the way for public, comprehensive and critical exchange and debates, not bound by any language or national borders.
+Very rightly, journals are considered today to be 'key works' of the Enlightenment.

-In the German-speaking world, a tradition of Ephemerides began to develop around 1682, about two decades after scholarly papers appeared almost contemporaneously in France, England and Italy.
-This tradition, which was not achieved anywhere else, was both quantitatively and qualitatively remarkable.
-The exceptional flowering of the domestic 'scholarly press' can be attributed, not lastly, to the variety of territorial centers in Germany.
-By the end of the eighteenth century, up to 1,000 scholarly journals and newspapers had been founded – ranging from short-lived one-man-endeavors to stable enterprises surviving decades.
-From the beginning, both the cradle and the core area of the scholarly periodicals were the Protestant lands in central and northern Germany with their famous printing centers.
-But other regions of the empire as well as neighboring, German-speaking areas also produced numerous renowned papers.
-This is particularly the case for the upper German / Catholic region, where large, independent scholarly journals and newspapers developed, albeit with a delay.
-Even in non-German-speaking areas abroad - for example, in Denmark, Sweden, Poland, Russia or in the Netherlands – German language Ephemerides appeared.
+From 1682 on a tradition of Ephemerides began to develop in the German-speaking world, two decades after scholarly papers had appeared, almost simultaneously, in France, England and Italy.
+In the world of scholarly journals this quantitatively and qualitatively remarkable tradition can be called unique.
+This exceptional flowering of the domestic 'scholarly press' can, not in the least, be attributed to the variety of territorial centers in Germany.
+By the end of the eighteenth century, up to 1,000 scholarly journals and newspapers had been founded – ranging from short-lived one-man-projects to major journals published for several decades.
+From the beginning on, the protestant lands in central and northern Germany, with their famous printing centers, established themselves as the cradle and core area of the scholarly periodicals.
+But other regions of the empire, as well as neighboring German-speaking areas, equally produced numerous renowned journals.
+This is particularly the case for the southern, catholic part of the empire, where large independent scholarly journals and newspapers developed, albeit with some delay.
+Even in non-German-speaking areas abroad – Denmark, Sweden, Poland, Russia or the Netherlands for example – German-language Ephemerides were published.

-The resulting inventory will be made accessible via an interactive online database, which will facilitate advanced searches and detailed research.
-However, the results of this project need to be understood as more than simply collections of facts and material; they will also provide a source of interconnected – networked – information that will augment and deepen current knowledge about the century of the Enlightenment.
-Thus the project is as important for questions of a general 'topography of knowledge' and networks of knowledge in the eighteenth century as it is for the reception history of individual works and the development of specialized disciplines.
+The resulting index is made accessible via an interactive online database offering detailed possibilities for advanced search, links to each article, to library catalogues and – if possible – to the digitized images of the reviewed books.
+The data should not, however, only be considered as a mere collection of facts and material; they also provide a wealth of interconnected information augmenting and deepening the current knowledge about the Century of Enlightenment.
+Thus the project is equally important for research on a general 'topography of knowledge' and networks of knowledge in the eighteenth century, as for questions pertaining to the reception history of individual works and the development of specialized disciplines.